Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 }

-Jython seamlessly handles the getting of an instance of an Iterator
+Jython seamlessly handles the getting of an instance of an Iterator from a Java

-.
+Iterable.
 This is actually

-statement works with the List
+how the for statement works with the List and Set collections discussed earlier (Collection

-is a sub-interface of Iterable
+is a sub-interface of Iterable).

 Patching Java Classes¶